Lumitel

 Lumitel is a mobile communications company, providing voice, messaging, data and communication services in Burundi.
 It is owned by Viettel Global JSC which is the state-owned Investment Company from Vietnam investing in the Telecommunications market in several countries worldwide.
-Founded in 2013, Lumitel laucnched its service in May 2015.
+Founded in 2013, Lumitel launched its service in May 2015.
 It provides services to over 3 million users.
 Lumitel became the largest operator in Burundi within 1 month of operation.
 Its main competitor is Econet Leo.

 Lumitel began setting up a 4G LTE system in Burundi in 2016.
 It also operates the mobile wallet service called Lumicash since 2017, and a lottery system called Lumiloto since 2021.

+The lottery was authorized on 24 November 2020 by LONA and launched in 1 July 2021.

 As of 2021, Lumitel operates over 25,000 sales location and employs 43,000 sellers.